-Kits for reducing intraocular pressure are provided, where the kits contain at least one support that can be implanted 25 circumferentially within Schlemm's canal configured to maintain the patency of at least a portion of Schlemm's canal.
-The support occupies at least a portion of a central core of Schlemm's canal and does not substantially interfere with transmural flow across the canal.
-The kits also provide 30 an introducer or delivery device for implanting the support in the canal.
+Kits for reducing intraocular pressure are provided, where 5 the kits contain at least one support that can be implanted circumferentially within Schlemm's canal configured to maintain the patency of at least a portion of Schlemm's canal.
+The support occupies at least a portion of a central core of Schlemm's canal and does not substantially interfere with 10 transmural flow across the canal.
+The kits also provide an introducer or delivery device for implanting the support in the canal.
 The support and introducer are provided in packaged combination in the kits.
 The kits can also include instructions for use, e.g., for implanting and inspecting the support.
+15

 The introducer can be inserted into the eye and is capable of implanting the support at the desired implantation position within Schlemm's canal.
-For example, an introducer may include a tubular cannula through which the support include a tubular or solid pusher rod that can be used to push or advance the support into and/or around Schlemm's canal.
+For example, an introducer may include a tubular cannula through which the support may be passed.
+In addition to a cannula, the introducer may include a 20 tubular or solid pusher rod that can be used to push or advance the support into and/or around Schlemm's canal.
 Alternatively, a pusher rod or plunger can be used without a cannula to introduce a support into the canal.
-A support can be installed into the lumen of a cannula prior to insertion, the 45 distal end of the cannula positioned at or near the desired support location, and the pusher rod operated from the proximal end to push the support distally out of the distal end of the cannula and into the canal.
-The cannula and/or the pusher rod may be flexible and small enough in diameter to 50 extend at least partially around the canal.
+A support can be installed into the lumen of a cannula prior to insertion, the 25 distal end of the cannula positioned at or near the desired support location, and the pusher rod operated from the proximal end to push the support distally out of the distal end of the cannula and into the canal.
+The cannula and/or the pusher rod may be flexible and small enough in diameter to extend at 30 least partially around the canal.
 In some variations, a proximal end of a suture can be introduced into the canal via a cannula and the suture extended circumferentially around the canal.
-A distal portion of the suture can be connected to the support and force applied to the proximal 55 end of the suture to pull the support into the canal.
+A distal portion of the suture can be connected to the support and force applied to the proximal end of the suture to 35 pull the support into the canal.
 The support can then be positioned within the canal by pulling the suture in a distal or proximal direction.
 The suture can be used to anchor the support within the canal.
-In other variations, the support can be directly introduced into the canal 60 using surgical forceps, or the like.
+In other variations, the support can be directly introduced into the canal using surgical forceps, or 40 the like.